 The Scottish capital is brimming with free activities for the whole family.
 There’s something for everyone to enjoy in Edinburgh, from exploring the city’s many museums and galleries, such as Edinburgh’s Old Town, the Writer’s Museum, and the Museum on the Mound, to taking a stroll through one of its many green spaces.

 So, why not ditch the expensive travel plans and head to Edinburgh for your next vacation?
-Whether you’re a nature lover or a history buff, Edinburgh is one of the best places to visit in the UK, packed with things to do and gems to uncover.
+Whether a nature lover or a history buff, Edinburgh is one of the best places in the UK, packed with things to do and gems to uncover.

 How many days do people spend in Edinburgh?

 UK travel statistics show that the average person spends four days in Edinburgh.
-However, this number does not consider the many different types of travellers who visit the city.
+However, this number does not consider the many different types of tourists visiting the city.

-For instance, those interested in history may want to spend several days visiting Edinburgh Castle and the Royal Mile due to their priceless treasures and the wide array of collections they wish to explore.
+For instance, those interested in history may want to visit Edinburgh Castle and the Royal Mile for several days due to their priceless treasures and the vast array of collections they wish to explore.

-Those looking for a more relaxed vacation may prefer to spend their time strolling through the city’s parks and gardens.
-Others who enjoy nightlife may find that four days are not enough to experience all Edinburgh offers.
+Those looking for a more relaxed vacation may prefer to stroll through the city’s parks and gardens.
+Others who enjoy nightlife may find four days not enough to experience all Edinburgh has to offer.

 Ultimately, the time needed to explore Edinburgh depends on the traveller’s interests and preferences.
-For first-time travellers, we suggest spending at least 3 days catching a glimpse of the must-see attractions.
+For first-time travellers, we suggest spending at least three days catching a glimpse of the must-see attractions.

 Manchester, England

-Manchester is a UK city full of culture, music, and history; this makes it the perfect place to visit for those who want to experience a mix of everything the UK has to offer.
+Manchester is a UK city full of culture, music, and history, making it the perfect place to visit for those who want to experience a mix of everything the UK offers.
 Travellers can explore famous landmarks such as Manchester Cathedral and the Castlefield Roman Fort or shop till they drop at the world-renowned Arndale Centre.

 The nightlife is also not to be missed, with plenty of bars and clubs to keep visitors entertained into the early hours.
-For those looking to experience some of the UK’s best-loved music, Manchester is home to several live music venues, including the O2 Apollo and the Royal Albert Hall.
+Manchester has several live music venues, including the O2 Apollo and the Royal Albert Hall, for those looking to experience some of the UK’s best-loved music.
 With two massive football teams, Manchester United and Manchester City, sports fans will also have plenty to keep them busy.

 Best Time to Visit Manchester